1,1,1-Trichloroethane: Safety

-Although not as toxic as many similar compounds, inhaled or ingested 1,1,1-trichloroethane does act as a central nervous system depressant and can cause effects similar to those of ethanol intoxication, including dizziness, confusion, and, in sufficiently high concentrations, unconsciousness and death.
-Fatal poisonings and illnesses linked to intentional inhalation of trichloroethane have been reported.
+Although not as toxic as many similar compounds, inhaled or ingested 1,1,1-trichloroethane acts as a central nervous system depressant and can cause decrease in reaction times and dexterity as well as impaired balance and abnormal EEG at lower concentrations, throat irritation, and in sufficiently high concentrations, death.

-Prolonged skin contact with the liquid can result in the removal of fats from the skin, resulting in skin irritation.

 The International Agency for Research on Cancer places 1,1,1-trichloroethane in Group 2A as a probable carcinogen.

 Atmospheric concentration

-1,1,1-Trichloroethane (Methyl chloroform, CH_{3}CCl_{3}) measured by the Advanced Global Atmospheric Gases Experiment (AGAGE) in the lower atmosphere (troposphere) at stations around the world.
+CH3CCl3 measured by the Advanced Global Atmospheric Gases Experiment in the lower atmosphere (troposphere) at stations around the world.
 Abundances are given as pollution free monthly mean mole fractions in parts-per-trillion.

 1,1,1-Trichloroethane timeseries at various latitudes.

 1,1,1-Trichloroethane is a fairly potent greenhouse gas with a 100-year global warming potential of 169 relative to carbon dioxide.
 This is nonetheless less than a tenth that of carbon tetrachloride — which it replaced as a solvent — due to its relatively short atmospheric lifetime of about 5 years.

 The Montreal Protocol targeted 1,1,1-trichloroethane as a compound responsible for ozone depletion and banned its use beginning in 1996.
 Since then, its manufacture and use have been phased out throughout most of the world, and its atmospheric concentration has declined substantially.